-So far, the pp, pep, 7Be, 8B solar neutrino fluxes have been measured, and upper limits have been set for the hep and CNO solar neutrino fluxes, with various techniques.
+So far, the pp, pep, Be, B solar neutrino fluxes have been measured, and upper limits have been set for the hep and CNO solar neutrino fluxes, with various techniques.
 Chlorine (Homestake) and gallium (SAGE, GALLEX, and GNO) radiochemical experiments measured capture rates of solar neutrinos above threshold (see Table 14.5).
-Light-water Cherenkov detectors, Kamiokande [7] and Super-Kamiokande [189,191], measured the 8B neutrino flux and set an upper limit for the hep neutrino flux using νe elastic scattering [189].
-A heavy-water Cherenkov detector, SNO [242], also measured the 8B neutrino flux, but with three different reactions, NC, CC, and νe elastic scattering.
-Liquid scintillator detectors, Borexino and KamLAND, measured low-energy solar neutrinos using νe elastic scattering.
-In particular, Borexino [198] successfully measured the pp [196], pep [195], and 7Be [194] solar neutrino fluxes and set an upper limit for the CNO solar neutrino flux [195].
-KamLAND also measured the 7Be solar neutrino flux [199].
-In addition, both Borexino [197] and KamLAND [200] measured the 8B neutrino flux.
-The measured fluxes or upper limits from all these experiments are listed in the Particle Listings of this RPP edition.
+Light-water Cherenkov detectors, Kamiokande [7] and Super-Kamiokande [225,227,228], measured the B neutrino flux and set an upper limit for the hep neutrino flux using $\nu e$ elastic scattering [225].
+A heavy-water Cherenkov detector, SNO [279], also measured the B neutrino flux, but with three different reactions, NC, CC, and $\nu e$ elastic scattering.
+Liquid scintillator detectors, Borexino and KamLAND, measured low-energy solar neutrinos using $\nu e$ elastic scattering.
+In particular, Borexino successfully measured the pp [233,236], pep [232,235,236], and Be [231,235,236] solar neutrino fluxes and set an upper limit for the CNO solar neutrino flux [232,235,236].
+KamLAND also measured the Be solar neutrino flux [238].
+In addition, both Borexino [234,237] and KamLAND [239] measured the B neutrino flux.
+The measured fluxes or upper limits from all these experiments are listed in the Particle Listings at the PDG website [280] except the recently reported Borexino results [236,237].